-I believe the next major prophetic event is going to be the resurrection of the dead in Christ and the transformation of living saints into resurrection bodies, followed by a literal “catching away” of those who believe in Jesus, taking them to heaven.
+I believe the next major prophetic event is going to be the resurrection of the dead in Christ and the transformation of living saints into resurrection bodies.
+This will be followed by a literal “catching away” of those who believe in Jesus, taking them to heaven.
 This is commonly known as the rapture, from the Latin translation of “caught up” – rapiemur (from rapio).
 The Greek word is harpazo.
 Both mean “we are caught up” or “we are taken away”.

 First, passages that promise to spare the saints from wrath:

 Because you have kept my word about patient endurance, I will keep you from the hour of trial that is coming on the whole world, to try those who dwell on the earth.
 Revelation 3:10 ESV

 “But stay awake at all times, praying that you may have strength to escape all these things that are going to take place, and to stand before the Son of Man.”
 Luke 21:36 ESV